-Easter is on the way and many families celebrate by getting together for food, gifts, and fun.
+Easter is on the way, and many families celebrate with food, gifts, and fun.
 However, the holiday can present a few dangers for our dogs.

 Our pups are part of the family, and we don’t want to exclude them from the good times, but it’s important to be extra cautious and vigilant during events where there are a lot of people and distractions.
 Easter is no exception.

-I had a conversation with Dr. Danielle Bernal, veterinarian with Wellness Natural Pet Food, to get some tips on what dog owners should watch out for on Easter.
+I had a conversation with Dr. Danielle Bernal, veterinarian with Wellness Natural Pet Food, to get some tips on what dog parents should watch out for on Easter.

 While you’re enjoying your Easter feasting and fun, keep these safety tips in mind, and spread the word to help other families keep their dogs safe, too.